duckdb/duckdb-web/docs/data/multiple_files/overview.md

 | `[abc]`    | matches one character given in the bracket                |
 | `[a-z]`    | matches one character from the range given in the bracket |

+Note that the `?` wildcard in globs is not supported for reads over S3 due to HTTP encoding issues.

 Here is an example that reads all the files that end with `.parquet` located in the `test` folder:

 ```sql